ferazfhansurie/whatsappbot/ONBOARDING_README.md

 ## License

-This onboarding system is part of the Juta CRM project and follows the same licensing terms.
+This onboarding system is part of the XYZ AICRM project and follows the same licensing terms.